 Creating a brief MindMap, before you launch into the task itself, is a really good way to structure your thoughts.
 However, it’s very important that you keep it simple and brief.

 And if you’re not sure where to start, brainstorming or your ideas onto a mind map is great because the structure is created, as you go.

-It’s worth spending a little time upfront, organising your thoughts like this, because then you can just concentrate on delivering them coherently as you write your presentation or report, instead of trying to do everything at once and potentially getting all the way to the end before realising you’ve left something out.
+It’s worth spending a little time up front, organising your thoughts in a MindMap, because then you can just concentrate on delivering them coherently as you write your presentation or report, instead of trying to do everything at once and potentially getting all the way to the end before realising you’ve left something out.